Christianity in Cyprus

 The History of Christianity in Cyprus

 Cyprus became one of the very first Christian lands in the world, converting to the faith within just a few years of Christ's death.
 The island's story of Christianity stretches back nearly 2,000 years, filled with apostles, saints, emperors, and devotional art that still survives today.
 An Ancient Christian Heritage Christianity didn't slowly trickle into Cyprus — it arrived with explosive speed in the hands of the apostles themselves.
 Around 45 AD, St. Paul and St. Barnabas landed on the island and began preaching, converting Cyprus's Roman governor and establishing what would become one of the oldest Christian communities in the world.
-Adobe-Stock-com Today, the Greek Orthodox Church remains central to Cypriot identity.
-Ancient monasteries cling to mountain peaks, Byzantine…
+Today, the Greek Orthodox Church remains central to Cypriot identity.
+Ancient monasteries cling to mountain peaks, Byzantine frescoes…

 Read more